Understanding Public Sector Tenders

 The Stages of the Tender Process

-The chart below shows the various steps that form a typical tendering process for a large contract.
+The tender process chart below shows the various steps that form a typical procurement process for a large contract.
 Smaller value contracts may be simpler.

 Tender Process & Procurement - Tendering Process Explained